A crucial part of our leadership development program involves putting principles into practice. Opportunities include:

 Expeditions Away from Sage

-Leadership Expeditions are a chance to dig in, full-time, to your leadership development.
+Leadership Expeditions are a chance to leave Ithaca and dig in, full-time, to your leadership development.
 Expeditions are designed to give students the opportunity to go through the Johnson leadership learning cycle of instruction, experience, and review multiple times in an intensive, condensed time frame.
-Expeditions include trips to Patagonia, the Adirondacks, and the United States Marine Corps Base Quantico.
+Expeditions include an annual, 10-day expedition to Patagonia, Chile, where students test and enhance their leadership skills in an unpredictable, challenging, and dynamic wilderness environment. and intensive training at the United States Marine Corps Base Quantico in Quantico, Virginia.

 Leading a Student Organization